David B. Cohen (Associate Director of Accomplished California Teachers)

 Kelly A. Kovacic

 Kelly Kovacic was California’s 2010 Teacher of the Year and was one of four finalists for 2010 National Teacher of the Year.
-Kelly teaches 11th grade A.P.
+She is currently in a doctoral program and the Harvard Graduate School of Education.
+Kelly taught 11th grade A.P.
 United States History, 12th grade A.P.
 United States Government, and a 6th grade Advisory Class at The Preuss School UCSD, a public charter school on the UC San Diego campus serving low income students who will be the first in their families to graduate from college.
 She received her B.A. in History from UC San Diego, where she also minored in Literature.
 While a student at UC San Diego, Kelly tutored at Preuss the first year it opened and was inspired by the school’s mission, diverse student body, and dynamic faculty.
 In 2002, Kelly graduated from Stanford University with a Masters of Education and a California Professional Clear Credential, and then returned to Preuss to begin her teaching career.
-Kelly currently serves as the school’s Social Studies Department Chair and coordinates its annual Spring Learning Showcase and Saturday Enrichment Academy.
+Kelly served as the school’s Social Studies Department Chair and coordinates its annual Spring Learning Showcase and Saturday Enrichment Academy.
 In the summer of 2007, Kelly taught reading and writing at a dirt-floor village school in Malawi, Africa.
 She has also been selected by the College Board as a reader to grade the national Advanced Placement United States History exam.
 Throughout her career, Kelly has focused on providing all students with equitable access to a rigorous and college preparatory curriculum.
 She believes in the power of education to inspire students to grow, learn, and change the world.

 ~ ~ ~ ~ ~ ~ ~

 As a frequent presenter in both the Gifted education and Social Studies fields, Martha has trained educators nationwide and has participated in international study tours to Japan, China, and Saudi Arabia.
 She was a consultant for the Social Studies textbook adoption and her work is featured in the Glencoe-McGraw Hill history textbooks.
 She is the Past President of the Southern California Social Science Association and is also serving on the California Council for the Social Studies Board of Directors.
-Martha has just concluded her tenure as 2009 CCSS Middle Level Teacher of the Year and is currently working with the CALIS project at USC.
+Martha was the 2009 CCSS Middle Level Teacher of the Year and has also worked with the CALIS project at USC.
 However, her heart remains in the classroom, and she currently teaches Medieval World History and Geography to both general education and Gifted/Honors students at Los Angeles Academy Middle School.

 Follow Martha Infante on Twitter.